 if you strike him with a rod, he will not die.
 [Proverbs 23:14]

-I had avoided chalkboards ever since a boy scraped one with his braces.
-It sent electric currents through my skull.
+I’ve avoided chalkboards since a boy scraped one with his braces in grade school, which sent electric shocks through my skull.

 “What did you say?”

 “Defy me again, and you will see me after class.”

 She forced me to write that proverb repeatedly on the chalkboard after class, after falling asleep and mooning a crossing guard.
 I can still hear the screeching of the chalkboard and feel the scratchy chalk in my hands.